mtniehaus/AutopilotBranding/README.md

 ## Requirements and Dependencies

-This uses the Micorosft Win32 Content Prep Tool (a.k.a.
+This uses the Microsoft Win32 Content Prep Tool (a.k.a.
 IntuneWinAppUtil.exe, available from https://github.com/Microsoft/Microsoft-Win32-Content-Prep-Tool) to package the PowerShell script and related files into a .intunewin file that can be uploaded to Intune as a Win32 app.

 ## Building